Riverside Park (Indianapolis): Emrichsville Dam

 The Emrichsville Dam, sometimes known as the 16th Street Dam and the Riverside Park Dam, was built during 1899–1900 to raise the water level of the White River through Riverside Park and points north, making it more conducive to boating.
 The dam was of concrete with Bedford limestone facing.
 Turrets on the wing walls at either bank were designed as observatories offering views up and down the river.

 The dam suffered breaches in 1908 and 1964.
 On October 9, 2018, it was again breached, and the damaged area was temporarily repaired with stone and gravel.
 Subsequently, most of the dam was removed, becoming a rapids area.
 On April 27, 2024, the city announced that it had received a $750,000 grant from the U.S. Fish and Wildlife Service to completely remove the dam.
+Removal will begin in the fall of 1926, but the so-called "Beer Castle" that anchored the east side of the dam will be retained because it has become a popular stopping point on the White River Trail.

 Emrichsville Bridge / 16th Street Bridge

 The Emrichsville Bridge was designed by Indianapolis City Engineer H. W. Klausmann and opened in 1906.
 The bridge, of steel-reinforced concrete with Bedford limestone facing, was designed as a dramatic gateway to Indianapolis from the Lafayette and Crawfordsville highways.
 The roadway passed below an arch flanked by two towers, providing a sense of entry into the city while marking the main entrance of Riverside Park.
 After World War II, traffic engineers recommended the replacement of the Emrichsville Bridge to allow for high-speed highway traffic through the area.
 It was bypassed by the present Sixteenth Street Bridge (1946–1948) and demolished in 1949.